 ForrestBrown’s technical firepower can help

 As a firm of chartered tax advisers – the gold standard in tax – ForrestBrown is uniquely placed to advise innovative companies on R&D tax credits.
 And unlike other R&D consultancies, we are able to file Corporation Tax returns on behalf of our clients.
-Our end-to-end claim service takes care of all of this for you and ensures that your benefit is maximised.
+Our end-to-end claim service takes care of all of this for you.

 Once you’ve received your first R&D tax credit, we also advise on record-keeping to ensure you are set up well for future claims.